Third Amendment to the United States Constitution: Judicial interpretation

 One of the few times a federal court was asked to invalidate a law or action on Third Amendment grounds was in Engblom v.
 Carey (1982).
 In 1979, prison officials in New York organized a strike; they were evicted from their prison facility residences, which were reassigned to members of the National Guard who had temporarily taken their place as prison guards.
-The United States Court of Appeals for the Second Circuit ruled: (1) that the term owner in the Third Amendment includes tenants (paralleling similar cases regarding the Fourth Amendment, governing search and seizure), (2) National Guard troops are "soldiers" for purposes of the Third Amendment, and (3) that the Third Amendment is incorporated (applies to the states) by virtue of the Fourteenth Amendment.
+The United States Court of Appeals for the Second Circuit ruled that the term owner in the Third Amendment includes tenants (paralleling similar cases regarding the Fourth Amendment, governing search and seizure), that National Guard troops are soldiers for purposes of the Third Amendment, and that the Third Amendment is incorporated (applies to the states) by virtue of the Fourteenth Amendment.
 The case was remanded to the district court, which dismissed it on the grounds that state officials could not have been aware of this interpretation.

 In the most recent Third Amendment decision handed down by a federal court, on February 2, 2015, the United States District Court for the District of Nevada held in Mitchell v.
 City of Henderson that the Third Amendment does not apply to intrusions by municipal police officers as they are not soldiers.
 For his claims under the Third Amendment, Mitchell had alleged that the police used his house as a lookout point.

 In an earlier case, United States v.
 Valenzuela (1951), the defendant asked that a federal rent-control law be struck down because it was "the incubator and hatchery of swarms of bureaucrats to be quartered as storm troopers upon the people in violation of Amendment III of the United States Constitution."
 The court declined his request.
 Later, in Jones v.
 United States Secretary of Defense (1972), Army reservists unsuccessfully cited the Third Amendment as justification for refusing to march in a parade.
 Similar arguments in a variety of contexts have been denied in other cases.